 - See comments.

-- Usually the final result of the paper review is sent to the authors within 4-5 weeks working days.
-If revision is necessary, the author is asked to re-submit the revised manuscript incorporating the suggestions and recommendations of the peer-reviewer.
+- Usually, the final result of the paper review is sent to the authors within 4-5 weeks of working days.
+If a revision is necessary, the author is asked to re-submit the revised manuscript incorporating the suggestions and recommendations of the peer-reviewer.

 - To facilitate rapid publication, authors are given a maximum of six weeks for revision from the date of notice and our system will send reminders every two weeks to the author.
 After six weeks, revised manuscripts will normally be considered new submissions.

-This journal uses Open Journal Systems 184.108.40.206, which is open source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.
-For this journal workflow can be seen in the Chart about this Publishing System.
+This journal uses Open Journal Systems 126.96.36.199, which is an open-source journal management and publishing software developed, supported, and freely distributed by the Public Knowledge Project under the GNU General Public License.
+For this journal, the workflow can be seen in the Chart about this Journal Publishing System.